Health in Adult Life

 Mental Health

 In Somerset, more people are experiencing common mental health issues, which has led to an increase in antidepressant prescriptions and a higher demand for mental health services.
-Although wellbeing indicators like life satisfaction, happiness, feeling things are worthwhile, and loneliness are generally better in Somerset than the national average, there was a significant drop in happiness between 2020 and 2021 (Office of National Statistics).
+Even though people in Somerset usually feel happier, more satisfied with life, and less lonely than the average person in the country, there was a big drop in happiness between 2020 and 2021 (Office of National Statistics).
 National data shows that all personal wellbeing measures have worsened since April 2017.
 The rate of depression in Somerset for 2020/21 is higher than the national and regional averages, placing Somerset in the highest group nationally, and this trend is increasing.
 Similarly, the number of antidepressant prescriptions is also rising.

 The effect of a death resulting from suicide on family and friends is devastating.
 Others who knew the person through work or education, or who were involved in providing support and care will feel the impact profoundly.
 Suicide can be the end point of a complex history of risk factors and distressing events; and action to prevent suicide has to address this.